 any non-compliant component or issue relative to the applicable accessibility code or guidelines.

 If any elements are not expected to last through the restricted use period, those elements must be clearly identified, and the operating budget must include adequate reserves for replacement to address those needs when they arise.
-At completion, all elements must meet or exceed the property condition standards used by KHRC for ongoing property inspections (currently UPCS).
+At completion, all elements must meet or exceed the property condition standards used by KHRC for ongoing property inspections (currently NSPIRE).

 BUILDING AND UNIT DESIGN PROVISIONS